 The preservation phase typically starts at age 55, when you are approaching retirement and have the highest level of financial capital.

-During this financial phase, debt should be decreasing or disappearing altogether while wages should continue to increase.
+Debt should decrease or disappear during this financial phase, while wages should continue increasing.
 The main goal is to protect assets that have been accumulated, which means a more conservative investment approach focused on steady and less volatile returns.

 One of the biggest risks during this phase is inflation, which can erode the purchasing power of your savings by the time you need them.
 Due to the shorter time horizon versus the accumulation phase, investing in riskier but higher-yielding assets could be dangerous.
 Strategies that can help manage inflation include diversification and allocations into inflation-protected investments such as TIPS.